guyujie/vpc/errors.md

 ## volume_invalid_encryption_key

-**Message**: The instance could not be created due to the volume encryption key is over invalid.
+**Message**: The instance could not be created due to the volume encryption key is invalid.

 The volume encryption key validation is failed.

+## volume_invalid_profile

+**Message**: The instance could not be created due to volume profile validation failure.

+Please check your request:

+1. You should specify the volume profile name for secondary volume.
+2. You should not specify the `iops` for non-custom profile.

 ## resource_zone_inconsistence